 Are commodities high risk?

 Commodities trading is very risky.
 In addition to the normal volatility of markets, commodity prices are affected by various external forces like the weather and the value of the US dollar.
-Commodities are also traded using leverage normally, which means that you could lose substantially more than you initially speculate.
+Commodities are also typically traded using leverage, which means that you could lose substantially more than you initially speculate.
 Never trade more than you can afford to lose.